 Making the proper choice: Production Technology

-An up-to-date presentation of the Production Technology group for Master students by Remko Akkerman here.
+A presentation of the Production Technology group for Master students by Remko Akkerman can be found here.